 Elizabeth Brownrigg Gets Another Victim

 Clifford told a woman staying in the house about what was happening to her.
-The woman confronted Mrs. Brownrigg who, says storyoflondon.com “flew at Mary Clifford with a pair of scissors and cut her tongue in two places.”
+The woman confronted Mrs. Brownrigg who, according to storyoflondon.com, “flew at Mary Clifford with a pair of scissors and cut her tongue in two places.”

-But this was not the end of Mary Clifford's misery.
-Brownrigg’s practice was to chain her victims to a roof beam in her house and then to lay about them with a whip.
+This was not the end of Mary Clifford's misery.
+Brownrigg’s practice was to chain her victims to a roof beam in her house and then lay about them with a whip.

 Authorities Act to End Brutality

-In July 1767, a relative of Mary Clifford enquired about the girl and was threatened with legal action by James Brownrigg.
-But, a neighbour called the relative in and said she had heard moaning coming from the house and feared the girls in it might be being brutalized.
+In July 1767, a relative of Mary Clifford inquired about the girl and was threatened with legal action by James Brownrigg.
+A neighbour called the relative in, however, and said she had heard moaning coming from the house and feared the girls in it might be being brutalized.

 Finally, the authorities took notice of what was going on in the Brownrigg house.
 Mary Mitchell and Mary Clifford were removed.
 The Newgate Calendar described Clifford’s condition: “almost her whole body was ulcerated.
 Being taken to the workhouse, an apothecary was sent for, who pronounced her to be in danger.”
 She died a few days later.

 Elizabeth Brownrigg Convicted of Murder

 At her trial on September 7, 1767, Elizabeth Brownrigg testified to her treatment of Mary Clifford: “I did give her several lashes, but with no design of killing her . . . ” She tried to explain away the masses of injuries as mostly the result of various accidents.

 James Brownrigg and son John got away with a six-month prison term for assault.
 Elizabeth was sentenced on Friday, September 11 to be hanged the following Monday.